Prosecutor: Robert Durst gold medalist in running from truth

 Durst, 78, who is ailing and seated in a wheelchair, has pleaded not guilty to murder in the point-blank shooting of his best friend, Susan Berman, at her Los Angeles home in December 2000.

-Prosecutors said Durst silenced her before she could speak to authorities about how she provided a phony alibi when his wife vanished in New York in 1982.
+Prosecutors said Durst killed her before she could speak to authorities about how she provided a phony alibi when his wife vanished in New York in 1982.

 Durst’s lawyers are scheduled to present their closing argument Thursday.
 Defense attorney Chip Lewis said they plan to poke holes in the prosecution’s case and challenge what he said has played like bad film.